pixlsus/website/src/articles/how_to_create_camera_noise_profiles_for_darktable/index.md

 This will automatically do everything for you.
 Note that this can take quite some time to finish.
 I think it took 15 to 20 minutes on my machine.
-If a picture is not shot correctly, the tool will tell you the image name and you have to recapture the picture with that ISO.
+If a picture is not exposed correctly, the tool will tell you the image name and you have to recapture the picture with that ISO.
+Remove the non-working picture.

 The tool will tell you, once completed, how to test and verify the